 A Stronghold of Resistance

-During the colonial era in 1537, Manco Inca, a resistance leader, chose this particular region of the Antisuyo as a refuge and barrier against the advance of the Spaniards.
+During the colonial era in 1537, Manco Inca, a resistance leader, chose this particular region of the Antisuyo as a refuge and barrier against the Spaniards' advance.
 He and his sons ruled with the help of warlords who crossed the mountains and the Mayomarca River.

 Between 1537 and 1572, these lands were the domain of four Vilcabamba Incas, starting with Manco Inca, who died in 1544 at the hands of the Almagran conquistadors, Sayri Túpac who left Vilcabamba after making a pact with the Spaniards.
 Titu Cusi Yupanqui, who dictated a written chronicle, and Felipe Túpac Amaru, the last Inca of Vilcabamba, who was defeated and executed by the order of Viceroy Francisco de Toledo in 1572.